 The Holborn branch was destroyed by fire in 1901 and was relocated from 231 to 86-87 High Holborn.
 Even being bombed five times in the Blitz did not stop Hamleys.
 Wearing tin hats, staff served at the shop entrance, rushing in to collect the toys then handing them over at the door.

 The business has survived in various forms to the present day, and at one time was the largest toy shop in the world.
 Hamleys moved to its current Regent Street premises in 1981.
 The store is considered one of London's major tourist attractions, and receives about five million visitors a year.

-What's your 'Hamleys' worth?
-Here are some recently sold items (USA):
+What's your Hamleys worth in 2021?
+Here are some recently sold items.